 - Other perks, like rate discounts

-What to consider with bad credit auto loans
+What to consider with bad credit car loans

-Since people with lower credit scores typically pay higher interest rates, shopping around before you get a new loan is especially important.
+Since people with lower credit scores typically pay higher interest rates, shopping around to find the best deal before you get a new loan is especially important.
 If it’s possible to postpone your purchase while you build your credit, you may be able to qualify for a lower rate in the future.